aryan-ya/React-coursee/react-7/Theory.md

+# React Course  😍

 # Chapter 06 - Exploring the world

 ## Q: What is `Microservice`?
 A: `Microservice` - also known as the microservice architecture - is an architectural and organizational approach to software development where software is composed of small independent services like database, server or a UI of the application, that communicate over well-defined APIs.
 These services are owned by small, self-contained teams.